Elie Honig

-Elie Honig is an American attorney and legal commentator.
+Elie Honig (born April 3, 1975) is an American attorney and legal commentator.
 He is the senior legal analyst for CNN.
-Previously, Honig was an assistant United States Attorney.
+Prior to working for CNN, Honig was an assistant United States Attorney.

 Early life

-Honig was born in Camden, New Jersey, and raised in Voorhees Township and Cherry Hill.
-He is Jewish; Honig had his bar mitzvah in 1990.
-Two of his grandparents survived the Nazi concentration camps during The Holocaust.
+Honig was born in Camden, New Jersey, on April 3, 1975 and grew up in Voorhees Township and Cherry Hill.
+Voorhees is adjacent to Cherry Hill.
+He is Jewish and had a bar mitzvah ceremony.
+Two of his grandparents survived the Nazi concentration camps during the Holocaust.

-Honig graduated from Cherry Hill High School East in 1993.
+Honig graduated from Cherry Hill High School East, a public high school in Cherry Hill in 1993.
 He earned his bachelor's degree from Rutgers University in 1997 and his Juris Doctor from Harvard Law School in 2000.

 Career

 After graduating, Honig took a job with Covington & Burling in Washington, D.C.
 From 2004 to 2012, Honig was an assistant United States attorney in the Southern District of New York.
 He prosecuted organized crime.
 In 2010, he became the deputy chief of the Organized Crime Unit.
-He achieved convictions on over 100 members of the American mafia, including members of the Genovese and Gambino crime families such as Ciro Perrone, Matthew Ianniello, Angelo Prisco, Daniel Marino, and Joseph Corozzo.
+He secured convictions against 100 members of the American mafia, including members of the Genovese and Gambino crime families such as Ciro Perrone, Matthew Ianniello, Angelo Prisco, Daniel Marino, and Joseph Corozzo.

 In September 2012, Honig joined the Attorney General of New Jersey's office as the deputy director of the Division of Criminal Justice.
 He was named director of the division in February 2013.
 He led the division's bail reform initiative in 2017.

 Honig joined Lowenstein Sandler in June 2018.
 In September 2018, he became a senior legal analyst for CNN.
 Honig's first book, Hatchet Man: How Bill Barr Broke the Prosecutor's Code and Corrupted the Justice Department, was published in 2021.
-His second book, Untouchable: How Powerful People Get Away with It, ships in late-January 2023.
+His second book, Untouchable: How Powerful People Get Away with It, shipped in late-January 2023.
 He has also produced a podcast, "Up Against the Mob", and a documentary for CNN on the trial of Adolf Eichmann, in which he interviewed the trial's prosecutor, Gabriel Bach.

 Personal life

 Honig's wife, Rachael, is also an attorney; she was an assistant United States attorney for New Jersey.
-They have two children and live in Metuchen, New Jersey.
+They have two children and live in Metuchen, New Jersey which is near Rutgers University.